 The Department of Linguistics at UNM recognizes the value and importance that diverse perspectives can bring to our academic community.
 Our department strives to create an atmosphere of inclusiveness and respect for undergraduate and graduate students, as well as for faculty and staff.
 We are firmly committed to continued recruitment and retention of scholars and staff from historically underrepresented groups in our department and field, including, among others: women, members of the LGBTQ+ community, Native American peoples, members of the Deaf community, racial and ethnic minorities, and scholars from developing nations.

-In line with its mission to create and maintain a diverse community in which students, faculty and staff can thrive, free from any sort of harassment, intimidation, discrimination or retaliation, UNM Linguistics has appointed a graduate student who will assist the department in achieving its diversity goals each semester by serving as LoboRespect Liaison.
-You can contact the LoboRespect Liaison with questions or comments by sending an email message to email@example.com.
+In line with its mission to create and maintain a diverse community in which students, faculty and staff can thrive, free from any sort of harassment, intimidation, discrimination or retaliation, each semester UNM Linguistics appoints a graduate student who will assist the department in achieving its diversity goals by serving as Diversity Liaison.
+The current Diversity Liaison is David Player.
+Please send any questions or comments to firstname.lastname@example.org.

 AISS - American Indian Student Services: provides cultural and academic programming for American Indian students attending UNM in an effort to ensure their academic achievement and assist in the development of personal, cultural, and social success.

 AFRO - African American Student Services:provides culturally relevant programs designed to assist primarily African American students in making a confident transition and successful adjustment to UNM.